Ferro-octupolar order and low-energy excitations in d$^2$ double perovskites of Osmium

-Though there is clear experimental evidence for a single phase transition involving the $E_g$ manifold~\cite{Maharaj2020, Thompson2014, Marjerrison2016}, its origin remains unclear, in particular regarding the rank of the multipolar interactions and the degree of JT distortions.
-Considering that the non-Kramers $E_g$ doublet does not carry dipole moments it would be legitimate to expect that conventional quadrupolar couplings in a JT-broken symmetry would promote an anti-ferro (AF) quadrupolar order~\cite{khaliullin2021}.
-This transparent picture does not seem to be consistent with recent experiments: X-ray diffraction (XRD) does not find structural distortions (larger than 0.1$\%$) and, whereas no conventional magnetic order is detected by neutron diffraction (upper limit $\approx$ 0.1 $\mu_B$), muon spin relaxation still indicates time-reversal (TR) symmetry breaking thereby ruling out quadrupolar order~\cite{Maharaj2020}.
-To account for the experimental measurements a ferro-octupolar (FO) ordered GS is proposed, involving a coupling between the lower $E_g$ and excited $T_{2g}$ state mediated by quadrupolar operators~\cite{Maharaj2020, Paramekanti2020, PhysRevB.101.155118}.
+Considering that the non-Kramers $E_g$ doublet does not carry dipole moments it would be legitimate to expect that conventional quadrupolar couplings in a JT-broken symmetry would promote an anti-ferro (AF) quadrupolar order~\cite{khaliullin2021, Churchill2021}.
+This transparent picture does not seem to be consistent with recent experiments: X-ray diffraction (XRD) does not find structural distortions (larger than 0.1$\%$) and, whereas no conventional magnetic order is detected by neutron diffraction (upper limit $\approx$ 0.1 $\mu_B$), muon spin relaxation still indicates time-reversal (TR) symmetry breaking thereby ruling out quadrupolar order~\cite{Marjerrison2016}.
+To account for the experimental measurements a ferro-octupolar (FO) ordered GS was proposed~\cite{Maharaj2020, Paramekanti2020, PhysRevB.101.155118, Voleti2021}, involving a coupling between the lower $E_g$ and excited $T_{2g}$ states mediated by quadrupolar operators.
 This model reproduces a spin-gap observed in the excitation spectra~\cite{Maharaj2020,Paramekanti2020} and is overall reasonably compatible with the experimental scenario, but it makes use of some problematic assumptions.
-Only a subset of inter-site exchange interactions (IEI) allowed within $J_{eff}$=2 are assumed to be non-zero.
+Only a subset of inter-site exchange interactions (IEI) allowed within $J_{eff}$=2 is assumed to be non-zero.
 Moreover, the included quadrupole IEI, which cannot be directly inferred from experiment, are tuned to obtain the desired properties of the FO phase.